 With a growing population and unsustainable consumption patterns, we use up more natural resources than our planet can handle.
-And the fashion industry not only depends on our planet’s resources – we also consume a lot of them.
+The fashion industry depends on and consumes a lot of natural resources.
 To meet these challenges, resources need to be used in the best way and a circular approach to fashion is the only way to go.

 We are at a turning point for our entire society and business as usual is now a major business risk.
 At Lindex, we believe the only way to go is a circular transformation of our business – where we create value, sales and growth while decreasing our climate impact, minimising our use of natural resources and impacting consumer behaviour to reduce overconsumption.
 This is not an easy task – it is definitely a journey.
 We need to reimagine the entire system and we need to test, learn, innovate and collaborate along the way.

 To enable our transformation we work with several aspects of circularity – circular products, a circular supply chain and circular customer journeys.

 Creating products that are designed for a long lifetime, made from recycled and regenerative materials and that can be reused, remade and recycled back into the system several times.

 Build a supply chain that keeps products and materials in circulation and uses resource efficient production processes powered by renewable energy.
 Making sure that all operations are free of hazardous chemicals to ensure safe products and enable reuse and recycling of our products.

 Increasing the use and prolonging the lifetime of our products by making it easier for our customer to care for, repair, reuse and recycle our products.